Kansas Solar Panels

 Get My Custom EstimateSolar Installations in Kansas

 Curious how many of your Kansas neighbors have already made the switch to solar?
-We’ve mapped solar installations across the entire country — right down to the address level — so you can see exactly where solar is taking root in your community.
-Explore the map and discover the neighborhoods leading Kansas’ clean energy movement!
+We’ve mapped solar installations across the entire country — right down to the address level.
+Explore the heatmap below to see which neighborhoods and communities in Kansas are leading the clean energy charge.
+Your street might surprise you!

 Go Solar with LightReach — No Upfront Cost

-For Kansas homeowners, Palmetto’s LightReach program offers a solar lease — available through both Evergy Kansas Central and Evergy Metro.
-With a lease, you pay a simple fixed monthly amount rather than purchasing the system outright.
-There’s no large upfront investment, no loan to manage, and no maintenance responsibilities to take on.
+For Kansas homeowners, Palmetto’s LightReach program offers a solar lease — available to customers served by both Evergy Kansas Central and Evergy Metro.
+With a lease, you pay a simple fixed monthly amount rather than a large upfront cost.
+Palmetto owns and maintains the system, so you never have to worry about repairs, performance monitoring, or unexpected expenses.

 Go solar without the investment